Differin (Adapalene) for Seniors: What to Know

 The medication's effects on weight aren't universal.
 While some patients experience noticeable weight increases, others maintain stable weight or may even experience weight loss depending on individual factors and dosing.

 Higher doses of gabapentin, particularly above 1800mg daily, increase the likelihood of weight gain.
 Patients with pre-existing metabolic conditions like diabetes or thyroid disorders face greater risk of experiencing weight-related side effects.
-The timing of weight gain typically follows a predictable pattern, with most changes occurring within the first six months of treatment.
+The timing follows a predictable pattern: most changes occur within the first six months of treatment, which is why early monitoring matters.

 The biological processes behind gabapentin-induced weight changes involve several interconnected mechanisms.
 Increased appetite occurs through effects on GABA receptors in appetite control centers of the brain.
 These receptors normally help regulate hunger signals, but gabapentin's influence can disrupt this balance, leading to persistent feelings of hunger even after adequate food intake.